 Now, let’s mention a common product available for itchy pets that do not require seeing a veterinarian: Omega-3 Fatty Acids.

-Every veterinary dermatologist (skin specialist) enthusiastically agrees that every itchy pet should be on Omega-3 Fatty Acids (FA) !
-And for dogs and cats, that means marine / fish oils.
-Omega-3 FA have a number of health benefits throughout the body (joints, kidneys, skin, eyes, nervous system), but for our purposes, we will just talk about the skin benefits.
-The most significant benefits are the anti-inflammatory properties of Omega-3s as well as their ability to repair and fortify the ‘skin barrier’ that keeps allergens / pollens from entering the body.
+Every veterinary dermatologist (skin specialist) enthusiastically agrees that every itchy pet should be on Omega-3 Fatty Acids (FA)!
+And for dogs and cats, that means marine/fish oils.
+Omega-3 FA has a number of health benefits throughout the body (joints, kidneys, skin, eyes, nervous system), but for our purposes, we will just talk about the skin benefits.
+The most significant benefits are the anti-inflammatory properties of Omega-3s as well as their ability to repair and fortify the ‘skin barrier’ that keeps allergens/pollens from entering the body.
 Proper dosing is crucial to providing any itching relief, and far too many products recommend an inadequate dose.

 The Proper Way to Dose Omega-3s:

-– First, look for the “NASC” (National Animal Supplement Council) seal on a container to insure proper quality control.
-If there is no “NASC” seal, I would not trust the quality in this unregulated supplement industry ~ let the buyer beware.
+– First, look for the “NASC” (National Animal Supplement Council) seal on a container to ensure proper quality control.
+If there is no “NASC” seal, I would not trust the quality of this unregulated supplement industry ~ let the buyer beware.

-– Rather than looking at how many mg of Fish Oil are in a product, look at the amount of EPA + the amount of DHA.
+– Rather than looking at how many mg of Fish Oil is in a product, look at the amount of EPA + the amount of DHA.
 They should be listed on the nutrition label.
 Simply add the EPA + DHA.
-If you don’t see DHA and EPA listed, don’t buy the product !
+If you don’t see DHA and EPA listed, don’t buy the product!